nand2mario/tangcore/docs/user-guide/controllers.md

 Instructions for USB controllers,

 * To connect the SNES-style USB controllers sold by Sipeed with Tang Console, you can plug them into the bottom two USA-A ports of the board.
 These two ports are connected to the FPGA, and currently the FPGA only supports this model of USB gamepad directly.
 * **For other USB controllers, you need a USB hub** with at least 3 ports - one for the USB drive and two for controllers.
-Then you plug the hub into the bottom-left USB-C port of the board, i.e. connecting them to the BL616 MCU.
+The hub also needs to support "power passthrough", so it provides power to the board.
+Here is [a list of working USB hubs](https://github.com/nand2mario/tangcore/wiki/Compatible-USB-Hubs).
+The hub should be plugged into the bottom-left USB-C port of the board, i.e. connecting to the BL616 MCU.

 Here are some test results for controllers.